RafaelReyesCarmona/Hawkeye_OrangePi3G-iot-A/README.md

 If you already have a webcam connected, Hawkeye will start listening on localhost, port 8000.
 Point your browser to http://localhost:8000/ to view the video stream.

-If you want to build Hawkeye from source:
+If you want to build Hawkeye from source log into OrangePi3G-iot-A via ssh or serial conection (/dev/ttyMT0):

     sudo apt-get install build-essential checkinstall libv4l-dev libjpeg9-dev git git clone https://github.com/RafaelReyesCarmona/hawkeye.git